simlay/simlay.github.io/content/posts/2026-01-rust-xctesting.md

 In this post, I'll briefly show how to bundle a rust binary into an iOS app as well as the complexities of bundling a XCTest app written in rust.
-I can't say that this should be used in production as I only figured out how to do this a few months (~November 2025) so this might be a brittle setup.
+I can't say that this should be used in production.
+I only figured out how to do this a few months ago (~November 2025) so this might be a brittle setup.

 I'll also briefly touch on how to get code coverage reports via the XCTest and App itself.